ramilevna/pipes_and_filters/README.md

 ## Overview

-This project demonstrates a **pipes-and-filters** architecture for processing user messages.
-The system sequentially processes messages through independently deployable services, connected via Unix pipes.
-Each service performs a specific function:
+This is a message processing system that follows the **Pipes-and-Filters** architectural pattern using **RabbitMQ** as a message broker.
+The system consists of several independently deployable services that process messages sequentially.
+Each service performs a specific task (filtering, converting text to uppercase, and publishing messages).

+The system is split into four services, each performing a specific function.
+These services are connected using RabbitMQ queues, where each service processes the message and passes it to the next service.

+- **User-facing REST API Server**: Receives POST requests with message data (alias and text).
-1. **Filter Service**: Removes messages containing stop-words.
+- **Filter Service**: Filters messages for stop words.
+Messages containing any of the stop words are discarded.
-2. **SCREAMING Service**: Converts messages to uppercase.
+- **Screaming Service**: Converts the message text to uppercase.
-3. **Publish Service**: Simulates sending an email.
+- **Publish Service**: Simulates sending an email to a list of users with the processed message.

 The project also provides a **load testing script** for evaluating the performance of the pipes-and-filters model.